doctea/usb_midi_clocker/README.md

 - Optimise memory usage of looper with more efficient data structure
 - MIDI control over [r_e_c_u_r](https://github.com/cyberboy666/r_e_c_u_r)
 - Treat serial USB devices as MIDI devices -- for devices that can behave like MIDI devices, but that don't expose the correct USB device enumerations
-  - eg for the OpenTheremin v4 with USB MIDI modification
+  - DONE eg for the [OpenTheremin v4 with USB MIDI modification](https://github.com/MrDham/OpenTheremin_V4_with_MIDI)
   - and for Arduino Unos without needing to use USB Midi Klik
-  - or for things like eg my [veboard](https://github.com/doctea/veboard) project, or even direct Panasonic MX serial control
+  - or for things that don't even talk MIDI, like eg my [veboard](https://github.com/doctea/veboard) project, or even direct Panasonic MX serial control
 - Transposition of everything (Beatstep etc?) in chord progressions
 - ~~Make DeviceBehaviours work on serial inputs/outputs too, ...?~~
   - Make the pc_usb connections work using behaviours